 Landscape of the attractions at Cardiff Bay seen from the water.

-And since Newport’s fortunes were based on exporting coal and iron, you’d better visit the places where these were mined and made – notably at Blaenavon Ironworks and the Big Pit National Coal Museum
+And since Casnewydd's fortunes were based on exporting coal and iron, you’d better visit the places where these were mined and made – notably at Blaenafon (Blaenavon) Ironworks and the Big Pit National Coal Museum.

 Trying on a miner's helmet at Big Pit National Coal Museum